qlik-oss/scriptappy/packages/jsdoc2spec/README.md

     validate: true, // set to false to skip validation against schema },
   parse: {
+    tags: {
+      include: undefined, // an array of white listed tags, e.g. ['committer']
+      exclude: undefined, // an array of black-listed tags (not used if 'include' is an array), e.g. ['owner'] },
     rules: {
       'no-unknown-types': 1,
       'no-missing-types': 1,